munsy/ManbabyDungeonTools/README.md

 ## Features

-- Maps for all Shadowlands+BFA+Legion dungeons
+- Maps for all Shadowlands dungeons
 - NPC positions for all dungeons
 - Patrol paths for all patroling NPCs
 - Enemy forces for every npc and dungeon